-Their range is Australia and New Guinea.
+The range of the Sulphur crested cockatoo is Australia and New Guinea.

-They inhabit forest, woodland, mangroves, open country, agricultural land, and suburban areas.
+The Sulphur crested cockatoo inhabits forests, woodland, mangroves, open country, agricultural land, and suburban areas.

 The incubation of their eggs is about 30 days.